Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 *README docs/wf-pic-4.jpg

 ###### User Story 1
 I am a current user of Temple and I want to check the opening hours.
 I see Temple Lean has a new website.
-I log on go to contact us and just as I about to email I see the information on the left of the contact us section.
+I search fot Temple Lean on the net go to contact us and just as I about to email I see the information on the left of the contact us section.

-###### User Story 2
+###### User Story
 I am new to the area and I am interested in checking out/attending a local fitness class.
-I browse the web and find Temple Lean's location listed on google maps with there wesbite providing information on theirgit fitness classes.
+I browse the web and find Temple Lean's location listed on google maps and click on their website.
+I click on fitness classes see the initial information on their get fitness classes.
+I click the dropdown menu to check their prices

-### Features
+### Featuresi
+*Easy navigation - The Bar at the top is similar to conventional nav bars allowing the user an intuitive experience in a perhaps unfamiliar service setting

 ##### Existing Features
+*Internal links to different parts of the website

 ##### Features Left to Implement
 *live chat